RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Package overview

 \subsubsection{Incremental IQCs}

-We define additional robustness criteria on the input-output map of RENs with incremental \textit{integral quadratic constraints} (IQCs).
+We can define additional robustness metrics for the input-output map of RENs with incremental \textit{integral quadratic constraints} (IQCs) \cite{Megretski+Rantzer1997}.
 Suppose we have a model $\mathcal{M}$ starting at two different initial conditions $a,b$ with two different input signals $u, v$, and consider their corresponding output trajectories $y^a = \mathcal{M}_a(u)$ and $y^b = \mathcal{M}_b(v).$ The model $\mathcal{M}$ satisfies the IQC defined by matrices $(Q, S, R)$ if